-Like other areas near Toronto, Mississauga has seen the average price of houses skyrocket in recent months.
-Prices shot up 18% between July 2019 and July 2020.
+Coming in at number five on the list, Mississaugans need every point they can get.
+Like other areas near Toronto, Mississauga has seen the average price of houses climb like crazy.
+Prices shot up 20% between February 2021 and February 2022.

-The average price of a home in Mississauga in July was a punishing $943,710, which means you’ll need a substantial mortgage if you want to move in — and a solid credit score if you want to save on interest.
+The average sale price of a home in Mississauga in February was a punishing $1.2 million, which means you’ll need a substantial mortgage if you want to move in — and a solid credit score if you want to save on interest.

-Hogtown makes it into the top three with a credit score of 679 — and boy, does this city need a good score more than ever.
+Hogtown makes it into the top four with a credit score of 696 — and boy, does this city need a good score more than ever.

 If you’re hoping to qualify for a good interest rate on a pricey home, Toronto’s average credit score may not cut it.
 Experts recommend a credit score of at least 700 if you’re trying to buy above $1 million.

-Despite their fairly heavy debt load — $26,595 on average, without including their mortgages — Vancouverites are rock solid at paying their bills on time.
-The city’s delinquency rate was just 0.82% at the end of 2019, well below the other eight cities highlighted by Equifax.
+Despite their fairly heavy debt load — $21,929 on average, not including mortgages — Vancouverites are rock solid at paying their bills on time.
+The city’s delinquency rate was just 0.66% at the end of Q3 2021, well below the other eight cities highlighted by Equifax.

 It makes sense that the City of Glass is eager to save on interest.
-According to a recent survey by Century 21, Downtown Vancouver is currently the most expensive neighbourhood in Canada, with condos averaging $1,192 per square foot.
+According to recent analysis by the Real Estate Board of Great Vancouver, Metro Vancouver is currently one of the most expensive regions in Canada, with homes averaging around $1.3 million in February 2022.